vibbits/nis2pyr/README.md

   --tile-size TILE_SIZE
                         width in pixels of the tiles in the pyramidal OME TIFF; the tiles are square; tile size must be a multiple of 16 (default: 256)
 ```

+## Limitations

+Known limitations of the current version of `nis2py`:

+- ND2 files with multiple z-planes are not supported.
+- ND2 files with multiple timepoints are not supported.
+- ND2 metadata is lost, except for pixel size and channel names and colors.